-All Divisions will use the white ball when playing in colored clothing and they must have a minimum of two

-(2) Spare white balls in good condition.
+All Divisions will use the white ball when playing in colored clothing and they must have a minimum of two (2) spare white balls in good condition.

-(4.2) the umpires shall be given all match balls (see Section 4.4 below) before the start of the match, and they shall retain possession of them throughout the match when play is not taking place.
+The umpires shall be given all match balls (see Section 10.4 below) before the start of the match, and they shall retain possession of balls throughout the match.

-(4.3) During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, at the end of each over, or any other disruption in play.
+During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, at the end of each over, or any other disruption in play.
+(10.4) For the second division team, each will have one new approved match ball and two (2) good used balls of varying condition (e.g. one that was previously used for approximately 15 overs, and one used for approximately 30 overs).
+These balls will be presented to the umpire(s) only if the match ball is to be replaced (e.g. lost or unfit for play).

-(4.4) For the all-division team, each will have one new approved match ball and two (2) good used balls of varying condition (e.g. one that was previously used for approximately 20 overs, and one used for approximately 35 overs).
-These latter balls will be presented to the umpire(s) only if the match ball is to be replaced (e.g. lost or unfit for play).(4.5) In the event of a ball during play being lost or, in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had similar wear.
+In the event of a ball during play being lost or, in the opinion of the umpires, being unfit for play through normal use, the umpires shall allow it to be replaced by one that in their opinion has had similar wear.

-(4.6) In the event of a ball becoming wet and soggy as a result of play continuing in inclement weather or being affected by dew.
-And in the opinion of the umpires being unfit for play, the ball shall be replaced for a ball that has had a similar amount of wear, even though it has not gone of out shape.
+In the event of a ball becoming wet and soggy as a result of play continuing in inclement weather or being affected by dew.
+And in the opinion of the umpires being unfit for play, the ball shall be replaced for a ball that has had a similar of wear, even though it has not gone off out shape.

-(4.7) if a ball is to be replaced, the umpire shall inform the batsman.
+If a ball is to be replaced, the umpire shall inform the batsman.
 Either bowler or batsman may raise the matter with the umpires and the umpires' decision as to a replacement or otherwise will be final.

-(4.8) if a good used ball is not available, a new ball may be used.
+If a good used ball is not available, a new ball may be used.
+The umpires must take steps to bring the new ball to a similar condition as the replaced ball.